-Eric Crawford is a technical editor of this book.
-He is a Senior Software Developer at John Deere, where he bounces between iOS and Android development.
-Before coming to Deere, he did freelance mobile development and server side web development using Java.
-In his free time, he likes to dabble in other platforms, like IOT and cloud computing.
+Eric Crawford is a tech editor of this book.
+He’s a Senior Software Developer at John Deere, where he bounces between iOS and Android development.
+Before coming to Deere, he did freelance mobile development and server-side web development utilizing Java.
+In his free time, he likes to dabble into other platforms like IOT and cloud computing